Escrava Anastacia: Present day

 Devotion to Anastácia, as with other saints, is a deeply personal experience amongst those who venerate her.
 The primary arena of this devotion is the use of small images and sacramentals—prayer cards, medallions, statuettes, candles, and so on—through which the devotee asks Anastácia to intercede on his or her behalf.
 Many also say prayers to Anastácia in times of difficulty or crisis.
 Often, devotees respond to intercessions by pilgrimage to one of several popular shrines.
 Here small offerings like flowers, jewelry, prayer cards, and medallions are offered to the image of the saint.

 Controversies

-In May 2020, during a demonstration in Humboldt County, California protesting social distancing and mask mandates, one protestor held up a sign showing a picture of Anastácia which read, "Muzzles are for dogs and slaves.
+In May 2020, during a demonstration in Humboldt County, California protesting social distancing and mask mandates, one protester held up a sign showing a picture of Anastácia which read, "Muzzles are for dogs and slaves.
 I am a human being."
 The woman holding the sign claimed to not know the significance of the image, while historians and others identified it as Anastácia.
 Many took offense as the sign seemingly both condoned slavery and compared a then-2-month-old lockdown to a centuries-old system of oppression.